 Internships provide an excellent setting for professional development, workplace discipline, subject specific job experience, and networking opportunities.

-Independent research opportunities are available both on and off campus, in conjunction with the college or with local agencies.
+Independent research opportunities are available both on and off-campus, in conjunction with the College or with local agencies.
 The opportunities listed below are provided as examples.
-Please visit the Career Development Center for more information.
+Please visit the Center for Career and Professional Development for more information about internships and microinternships.
+Also see Micro-Internships for St. Mary’s College of Maryland (parkerdewey.com)

 - 1 credit = 40 hrs/semester (2.5 hrs/week)